 There have been many highs and lows as I travel along this path.
 One of the low points came over our stormy post drought California winter when on a conference call I had difficulty hearing due to the sound of chain saws.
 After my call I walked outside to find two of the most beautiful redwood trees topped and pounds of their branches floating in my swimming pool.
 I ran out my front door and knocked on my neighbors door.
 If you know anything about trees, you know that groves of redwood trees share a reciprocal system and even though the trees have been cut down the redwoods on my side of the fence will continue to keep the roots alive on the other side of the fence for decades to come.
 Trees operate as family structures and share nutrients and water.

 My neighbor told me they were worried that the trees would fall on their house and they wanted more light.
 I was polite, but left heartbroken.
 All of that day and the next they cut and ground the trees into dust.
 My peaceful grove of trees was gone leaving only the five trees on my side of the fence.
 Redwoods typically do not fall during storms due to their very deep root structure.
-The many pine trees that also surround the creekside location where I live will topple as they have a life span of only 30 years, so over the years these are often removed.
+The many pine trees that also surround the creekside location where I live will topple as they have a life span of only 30 years, so over the years these are often removed, but never the redwoods.

 Although I was distressed I decided I would be hopeful and make the most of it as now I too had a bit more sunlight.
 I wouldn’t trade a tree for more light, but sometimes we have to except things as they are.
 Since then, I’ve been cultivating what will be an herb, flower, and vegetable garden.
 I’ve been working very hard on it with my pick and shovel and I look forward to basil, cilantro, lettuces and flowers this summer.